tsclay/lisahospitalityapp/README.md

 ## Cool features

 Create, update, and delete entries relating to a guest who is also stored in the PMS used by the resort/hotel.
+Note, this app does not connect to any third-party API containing guest data.

 Create user accounts and comment on these entries.
 Comments include user's name, comment, an image, and timestamps.
 Users can edit and delete their comments as well!

 ## Technologies

 The app is a fullstack app running on Node.js with MongoDB as the database.
-Express.js and Mongoose.js are used to organize the code and thought process.
+Express.js and Mongoose.js are used to organize the code and thought process; EJS serves the views.

 Datetime display is happily powered by Moment.js because the native Date object in JS => (╯°_°）╯︵ ┻━┻